Death of Dale Earnhardt: Race events

 The morning of the race, Earnhardt appeared confident and relaxed.
 He was a front-runner throughout the race, leading 17 laps.
 In the first three quarters of the race, there were only two caution flags: the first one on lap 49 when Jeff Purvis hit the wall exiting turn 4 and the other on lap 157 when rookie Kurt Busch hit the frontstretch wall while trying to pass Joe Nemechek and slid through the infield and onto pit road.

 On lap 173, Earnhardt's car was in seventh place, with two of his team's cars, the blue No. 15 Chevrolet driven by Michael Waltrip and the red No. 8 Chevrolet driven by his son Dale Earnhardt Jr., running first and second in front of him.
 On that lap, a huge crash on the back straightaway eliminated 18 cars in a spectacular fashion.
 Those involved in the crash were Jason Leffler, Steve Park (another of Earnhardt's drivers), both Rusty (who would rally back to finish third) and Kenny Wallace, Jeff Gordon (the eventual Winston Cup champion for 2001) and Robby Gordon, both Bobby (the defending Winston Cup Champion) and Terry Labonte, Mark Martin, Tony Stewart, Elliott Sadler, Jeff Burton and Ward Burton (who had led the most laps in the race so far with 53), Jerry Nadeau, John Andretti, Buckshot Jones, Dale Jarrett (the defending Daytona 500 winner), and Andy Houston.
 The crash began when Robby Gordon turned into Ward Burton at the exit of turn 2.
 Stewart got hit by Ward, turned backwards against the outside wall, and was pushed airborne over Gordon.
 Stewart then flipped over twice, hooking to Bobby Labonte's hood, and stood on his front wheels before coasting to a stop in the infield, while Burton's car turned sideways and collected most of the field behind him.
 Earnhardt, Ron Hornaday Jr., Ricky Rudd, Ken Schrader, and Jeremy Mayfield were several of the drivers who escaped the crash scene.
 The race was red-flagged to allow for cleanup.

 Between the time of the lap 173 crash and a lap 180 restart, Earnhardt conversed with his pit crew over the radio.
-The owner of Earnhardt's car, Richard Childress, describes one remark made by Earnhardt during that time.
-"Richard, if they don't do something to these cars, it's gonna end up killing somebody."
+Richard Childress, the owner of Earnhardt's car, described one remark made by Earnhardt during that time: "Richard, if they don't do something to these cars, it's gonna end up killing somebody."

 During the ensuing caution, Earnhardt had his last conversation with his crew, between him and his Rolex 24 teammate Andy Pilgrim:

 Earnhardt: So, you got any advice for me here coming up?

 Pilgrim: No, man, I haven't got any advice for you.
 Just keep doing what you're doing.